-By Gordon B. Seavey
+By GORDON B. SEAVEY

-WESTFORD - The costs of attending college will rise more sharply than ever this fall with most schools reporting tuition increases of more than ten percent.
+WESTFORD - The costs of attending college will rise more sharply than ever this fall with most schools reporting tuition increases of more than ten per cent.

-And this worries the scholarship-loan committee of the Trustees of Westford Academy, which portions out some \$10,000 each spring to seniors.
+This worries the scholarship-loan committee of the Trustees of Westford Academy, which portions out some \$10,000 each spring to seniors.

-Coupled with a corresponding increase in the price of lodgings, meals, and other expenses, this means that a new price tag of between \$5,000 and \$6,000 has been placed at the bursar's office of most colleges for a year of higher education.
+Coupled with a corresponding increase in the price of lodgings, meals and other expenses, this means that a new price tag of between \$5,000 and \$6,000 has been placed at the bursar's office of most colleges for a year of higher education.